akashbilgi/akashbilgi/README.md

 ## About Me

-I am currently pursuing my Master of Science degree in Computer Engineering at the University of California, Riverside (Class of 2024).
+Im working as Full Stack Dev with DataGenix( Senior Software Developer).
+I have a Master's in CS from UC Riveside
 Previously, I worked as a Software Engineer and later as a Senior Software Engineer at Robert Bosch from 2018 to 2022.
 My specialty is in DevOps and Programming \.
 I have a strong passion for Problem solving, coding, especially in Python, Java, and scripting automation tools.

 ## Skills